hammy275/immersive-mc/README.md

 ## Status

 This mod is currently a work in progress.
-There are available alpha builds, which you can grab from the [releases page](https://github.com/hammy3502/immersive-mc/releases)!
+There are available alpha builds, which you can grab from the [releases page](https://github.com/hammy3502/immersive-mc/releases) or from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/immersivemc)!